 Her name is Judyth Vary Baker.
-She says she had a romance with Lee Harvey Oswald and they worked on a secret bioweapons program in New Orlean in 1963.
-With the 50th anniversary approaching, her flair for self-dramatization is getting some attention.
+She says she had a romance with Lee Harvey Oswald and they worked on a secret bio-weapons program in New Orleans in 1963.
+As the 50th anniversary of the assassination approached, her flair for self-dramatization was getting some attention.

 There is little evidence that her story is true.

 One Baker believer argues this evidence supports her story.

 – A pay stub from a company where Oswald worked that verifies they worked together;

 – “A friend who said on tape that she and her husband double-dated with Baker and Oswald;”

 – “Videotapes of Baker recounting her experience in the laboratory and her recollection of her superior there, Dr. Ochsner, who had ties with anti-communist organizations and the FBI.”

 This is hardly compelling.
 A pay stub does not prove a romance.
 I cannot find a link to any video of the friend saying she and her husband double-dated with Judyth and Lee.
 And videotapes of her experience with the doctor are irrelevant to the question of whether she had a relationship with Oswald.